samplchallenges/SAMPL7/host_guest/Analysis/ExperimentalMeasurements/README.md

 ## Notes on error propagation

-Currently we are utilizing uncertainties provided by Lyle Isaacs rather than doing error propagation as in [SAMPL6](https://github.com/samplchallenges/SAMPL6/tree/master/host_guest/Analysis/ExperimentalMeasurements) but this may change as data from the other challenge components becomes available and we obtain more information on experimental protocols.
-So you can expect that the provided experimental uncertainties may be updated at a later date.
+Currently we are utilizing uncertainties provided by Lyle Isaacs, which provide ITC-based uncertainties, along with additional error propagation to handle uncertainties in titrant concentrations, as was done for SAMPL6.